Skip to main content

 Showing posts from 2012

-The Understanding of Seventh Month Prayers and its activities
+The understanding of Seventh Month Prayers and their associated activities

-Lunar 7th Month Festival to any Chinese descendant used to be an annual event for ancestors’ worship.
-But, my new neighbour who was shifted last month seem to be busy than usual.
-They were originally migrated from mainland China and being told by their acquaintance that to offer joss papers every day for wandering spirits during that month.
-Its good to follow the tradition for 7th month prayers.
-However, it is also fundamentally for people to know the meaning and purpose rather than to follow blindly.
-In Chinese tradition, the fifteenth day of the seventh month in the lunar calendar is called Zhong Yuan Festival 中元節 and the whole of seventh month is also commonly known as the Ghost Month, in which ghosts and wandering spirits, including those of the deceased ancestors, revisit a cosmopolitan world from the lower realm.
-Intrinsic to the Ghost Month is ancestor worship, where traditionally the filial piety of descendants extends to their ancestors even after their deaths.
-Activit
+The Lunar 7th Month Festival used to be an annual event for ancestor worship among Chinese descendants.
+However, my new neighbor, who recently moved in last month from mainland China, seems busier than usual.
+They were told by acquaintances that they should offer joss papers every day for wandering spirits during that month.
+It's good to follow the tradition of 7th month prayers.
+However, it is also important for people to understand the meaning and purpose rather than blindly following.
+In Chinese tradition, the fifteenth day of the seventh month in the lunar calendar is called Zhong Yuan Festival (中元節), and the entire seventh month is commonly known as the Ghost Month.
+During this time, ghosts and wandering spirits, including those of deceased ancestors, revisit the mortal world from the lower realm.
+Intrinsic to the Ghost Month is ancestor worship, where traditionally, the filial piety of descendants extends to their ancestors even after their deaths.
+Activities du...

 Gongteck Prayers Ceremony at Klang Selangor, Malaysia

-Ancestor worship is based on the belief that the bereaved family members of a deceased have a continued existence and possess the ability to influence the fortune of the living.
+Ancestor worship is based on the belief that the bereaved family members of the deceased have a continued existence and possess the ability to influence the fortunes of the living.
 Early forms of ancestor worship were deeply rooted and extensively developed by the Late Neolithic Period in China.
-With the teaching of Confucianism and Taoism, religious traditions such as ancestor worship are becoming part and parcel of the daily activity of our Chinese descendant.
-The goal of ancestor worship is to ensure the ancestors' continued well-being in the netherworld and sometimes to ask for special favour or assistance.
-The social function of ancestor worship is to cultivate kinship values like filial piety, family loyalty, and continuity of the family lineage.
-Rituals of ancestor worship commonly consist of offerings to a deceased and to provide for its welfare in the afterlife, which is envisioned as being similar to the earthly life.
-Ancestor worship begins at a deceased kin's f
+With the teachings of Confucianism and Taoism, religious traditions such as ancestor worship have become an integral part of the daily activities of Chinese descendants.
+The goal of ancestor worship is to ensure the well-being of ancestors in the netherworld and sometimes to request special favors or assistance.
+The social function of ancestor worship is to cultivate kinship values such as filial piety, family loyalty, and the continuity of the family lineage.
+The rituals of ancestor worship commonly involve making offerings to deceased ancestors to ensure their welfare in the afterlife, which is often imagined resembling earthly life.
+Ancestor worship typically begins with the...

-International Taoist Forum, Pulau Pinang Malaysia
+International Taoist Forum, Pulau Pinang, Malaysia